Stephen Miran: Department of the Treasury and return to the private sector (2020–2025)

-In April 2020, amid the COVID-19 pandemic, Miran served as a senior advisor for economic strategy at the United States Department of the Treasury.
+In April 2020, amid the COVID-19 pandemic, Miran acted as a senior advisor for economic strategy at the United States Department of the Treasury.
 His work involved influencing the CARES Act.
 Miran resigned after Joe Biden's inauguration in January 2021.
 Miran co-founded a firm, Amberwave Partners, with Dan Katz, whom he had met at the Department of Treasury.
 In 2023, he left Amberwave—which later shut down—to join the Manhattan Institute.
 Miran contributed articles to the Manhattan Institute's City Journal, The Wall Street Journal, Barron's, and the Financial Times.
 He joined Hudson Bay Capital Management as a senior strategist in February 2024.

-Chair of the Council of Economic Advisers (2025–present)
+Chair of the Council of Economic Advisers (2025–2026)

 In February 2024, Scott Bessent began supporting Donald Trump's 2024 presidential campaign.
 He sought out Miran to support him.
 Miran donated to Never Surrender, a pro-Trump political action committee, and an additional to Trump 47, a joint fund-raising committee, that year.
 On December 22, Trump named Miran as his nominee for chair of the Council of Economic Advisers.
 In January 2025, Bloomberg News reported that Miran was among several Trump advisors studying gradual tariff hikes using the International Emergency Economic Powers Act.
 He appeared before the Senate Committee on Banking, Housing, and Urban Affairs on February 27.
 Miran affirmed his support for tariffs to encourage investment.
 On March 6, the Committee on Banking, Housing, and Urban Affairs voted to advance his nomination 13–11 along party lines.
 Miran was confirmed by the Senate on March 12.

 As chair of the Council of Economic Advisers, Miran developed Trump's tariff policies; the Financial Times described him as an "architect" of Trump's tariffs.
 Miran's practices defied optimistic projections and early data.
 In response to concerns that the Council of Economic Advisers's gross domestic product estimation of the One Big Beautiful Bill Act was relatively high, Miran stated that other models had been inaccurate in the past.
+He resigned on February 3, 2026, to remain at the Federal Reserve.